spacetelescope/jdaviz/docs/imviz/displayimages.rst

 Regular Pan/Zoom is also available and is used in a similar way as other Jdaviz tools.

+When in either of these modes, clicking on the image will recenter the image to the location under cursor.

 .. seealso::

     :ref:`Pan/Zoom <cubeviz-pan-zoom>`